Sambhaji: Attack on Burhanpur

-Bahadur Khan was first in charge of The fort of Burhanpur who later gave it to Kakar Khan.
-Kakar was at the duty of collecting jizya tax from the Hindu citizens of Burhanpur.
-The Jizya was collected and stored captive at the Burhanpur fort.
+Bahadur Khan was in charge of the fort of Burhanpur who later entrusted Kakar Khan with the same.
+Kakar was performing the duty of collecting jizya tax from the Hindu citizens of Burhanpur.
+The Jizya was collected and stored at the Burhanpur fort.
 Sambhaji plundered and ravaged Burhanpur in 1680.
 His forces completely routed the Mughal garrison and punitively executed captives.
 The Marathas then looted the city and set its ports ablaze.
 Sambhaji then withdrew into Baglana, evading the forces of Mughal commander Khan Jahan Bahadur.